dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 2. Navigate to the directory of your Git clone.
 3. Run `msbuild /v:m /m /nodereuse:false BuildAndTest.proj` in the command prompt.

+You can more precisely control how the tests are run by running the eng/build.ps1 script directly with the relevant options.
+For example passing in the `-test` switch will run the tests on .Net Framework, whilst passing in the `testCoreClr` switch will run the test on .Net Core.

+The results of the tests can be viewed in the artifacts/TestResults directory.

 ### Test Explorer

 Tests can be run and debugged from the Test Explorer window.
 For best performance, we recommend the following: